Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Experiments

 \textbf{Random Cropping.} Our two-stage inference pipeline is dependent on both the original image and cropped images (``Random Cropping'').
 Therefore, we further ablate the bounding box selection stage and use random cropping instead.
-While the model remains as ZoomIn-32B, the bounding boxes given by the first query are no longer passed on to the second query.
-Evaluation shows that when zooming in on random regions, the accuracy can drop to 84.2\%, 13.0\% lower than the initial verdict.
+While the model remains as LTE-32B, the bounding boxes given by the first query are no longer passed on to the second query.
+Evaluation shows that when LTE operates on random regions, the accuracy can drop to 84.2\%, 13.0\% lower than the initial verdict.
 BLEU-$n$ and ROUGE-L metrics also drop to a level similar to the base model.
-This indicates that without intelligent region proposal, the zoom-in mechanism is ineffective and the explanation quality is low.
+This indicates that without intelligent region proposal, the LTE mechanism is ineffective and the explanation quality is low.

 \textbf{Limiting Bounding Box Count.} Since Figure~\ref{fig:bbox-count-acc} indicates that more bounding boxes may negatively impact model performance, we analyzed the impact of limiting the maximum number of proposed regions in Query 1 by selectively using the largest $n$ bounding boxes from the response.
-As shown in Table \ref{tab:result-combined}, using the largest three or four bounding boxes can cause reduced overall performance, with a 1.8\% and 3.7\% drop in correction accuracy, respectively.
+As shown in Table \ref{tab:result-combined}, using the largest three or four bounding boxes can cause slightly reduced overall performance, with 1.8\% and 3.7\% drop in correction accuracy, respectively.